 Unlike some boroughs, Coraopolis isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Coraopolis are a mix of both white- and blue-collar jobs.
-Overall, Coraopolis is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coraopolis who work in office and administrative support (13.90%), sales jobs (11.97%), and teaching (9.48%).
+Overall, Coraopolis is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Coraopolis who work in office and administrative support (14.12%), management occupations (9.88%), and teaching (9.13%).

 Also of interest is that Coraopolis has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Coraopolis is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.48% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Coraopolis is somewhat higher than in the average US city of 21.84%: 27.55% of adults 25 and older in the borough have at least a bachelor's degree.

-The per capita income in Coraopolis in 2010 was $22,018, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $88,072 for a family of four.
+The per capita income in Coraopolis in 2010 was $26,719, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $106,876 for a family of four.
 However, Coraopolis contains both very wealthy and poor people as well.

 The most common language spoken in Coraopolis is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Portuguese and Italian.